PINTO0309/onnx2tf/docs/flatbuffer_direct_handoff_fb_refactor7.md

 preserve its captured terminal internal-channel-slice/recovery boundaries before adding characterization.
 Commit and push only; do not create, reopen, or update a pull request.

+## Terminal channel-slice MulAdd-bridge result characterization checkpoint

+The first of the two `_optimize_transpose_channel_slice_muladd_nhwc_bridge_chains()` production calls returns the same stable one-counter dictionary as the captured later occurrence.
+It receives the live `session.layout_state` and currently discards its result.

+A strict expected-failure orchestration contract requires only the first result to be retained as `_terminal_channel_slice_muladd_bridge_stats`.
+It keeps the later `_final_channel_slice_muladd_bridge_stats` target fixed and preserves the captured `_terminal_internal_channel_slice_stats` and `_final_internal_channel_slice_stats` predecessors plus both zero-argument terminal recovery successors.

+At implementation, replace only the first expression with an assignment.
+Do not change the later occurrence or target, wrapper or pass implementation, one-key schema, rewrite guards, graph mutation, tensor pruning, GraphIndex/ LayoutState behavior, callback arguments, pass order, recovery calls, adjacent targets, dependencies, diagnostics, or TensorFlow behavior.
+The retained value must have no consumer or additional graph work.

+Characterization validation completed sequentially under `uv`:

+- focused MulAdd-bridge owner, both terminal recovery boundaries, schema, terminal orchestration, architecture, and pass-efficiency gate:
+  `346 passed, 1 xfailed in 19.05s`
+- branch-changed broad suite plus boundary/channel-slice, pad-Mul, both terminal recovery sequences, architecture, and pass-efficiency coverage:
+  `1391 passed, 1 xfailed in 24.18s`

+The sole strict expected failure is the intentionally unimplemented terminal channel-slice MulAdd-bridge result retention contract above.
+Implement that assignment, rerun the same gates sequentially, then commit and push only; do not create, reopen, or update a pull request.